-When this message displays, it means that the keyless access transmitter is not detected inside the vehicle while you are trying to turn the ignition off.
+This message displays when the keyless access transmitter is not detected inside the vehicle while you are trying to turn the ignition off.
 Your vehicle may be near a strong radio antenna signal causing the keyless access system to be jammed.
-The vehicle will remain in ACC until OFF or START has been pressed or 10 minutes has expired.
+The vehicle remains in Acc. until OFF or START has been pressed or 10 minutes has expired.
 If you turn the ignition off and you cannot find the keyless access transmitter, you will not be able to restart the vehicle.
 The keyless access transmitter needs to be inside of the vehicle in order for the vehicle to start.
-See Starting the Engine on page 2-25 for more information.
+See Starting the Engine on page 113 for more information.